Locus of Control, Religious Adherence, and God: Who’s in Control?

 To conclude, there are differing views about internal or external Locus of Control.
 Finally, each person must decide what makes sense to them, knowing that their beliefs will affect personal decisions about many things.
 Thus, we ask ourselves—am I more internally, or externally guided through life?

-Closing with a bit of humor, remember what the old Grail Knight said to Walter Donovan in, Indiana Jones and the Last Crusade (1989) – “But choose wisely.
+Remember what the old Grail Knight said to Walter Donovan in, Indiana Jones and the Last Crusade (1989) – “But choose wisely.
 For as the true Grail will bring you life, the false Grail shall take it from you”.

 ~ John M. Haase, Th.D.